ibm-cloud-docs/appid/manageidp.md

 ### Adding redirect URIs
 {: #add-redirect-uri}

 A redirect URI is the callback endpoint of your app.
-During the sign in flow, {{site.data.keyword.appid_short_notm}} validates the URIs before allowing clients to participate in the authorization workflow which to prevent phishing attacks and grant code leakage.
-By registering your URI you're telling App ID that the URI is approved and can be used.
+During the sign in flow, {{site.data.keyword.appid_short_notm}} validates the URIs before allowing clients to participate in the authorization workflow which helps to prevent phishing attacks and grant code leakage.
+By registering your URI, you're telling {{site.data.keyword.appid_short_notm}} that the URI is trusted and it's okay to redirect your users.

 Be sure to only register URIs of applications that you trust.
 {: note}